-I don’t know how it happened, why it happened, or when it happened, but at some point in my childhood I stopped eating whatever was put in front of me.
-I went from eating all sorts of colorful and flavorful dishes to eating strictly your typical picky-eater diet.
+I don’t know how it happened, why it happened, or exactly when it happened, but at some point in my childhood I stopped eating whatever was put in front of me.
+I went from eating all sorts of colorful and flavorful dishes to eating strictly a typical picky-eater diet.
 Vegetables, fish, and dozens of spices remained the enemy for longer than I care to admit.
 Finally, a few years ago, I decided enough was enough, and from then on I made a conscious effort to step outside of my eating comfort zone.
 Being a picky eater is certainly not something you can snap yourself out of overnight, but there are a few ways to make pushing the boundaries quite a bit easier.

 This technique worked great for me.
 Had I gone about the process by staring at a plate of steamed cauliflower, I probably wouldn’t be writing this story.
 Instead, I make or order a foods I knew liked (take nachos, for example) and add something that would typically be left out of my diet (yes, cauliflower nachos are delicious).
 I’m a big of the half-and-half trick: Not super into quinoa, but make brown rice at least twice a week?
 Make both and scoop half a cup of each onto your plate.

 If you were to open your fridge and have the option to choose between grilling turkey burgers or a new fish you convinced yourself to buy at the grocery store, chances are you’ll pick the familiar option.
 But when you don’t have control over the menu, you’re kind of forced to eat what’s in front you.
 I’ve surprised myself by loving foods I’ve tried at weddings and dinner events with fixed courses.
 This strategy doesn’t always pan out, but it’s gotten me further than if I had relied on my own choices to make myself branch out.

-And when you dine with friends, you share your food.
-Whether I’m with a big group and we’re sharing a bunch of small plates, or I’m with one other person, I like to let others take the lead on ordering if I'm feeling comfortable.
+And when you dine with friends, you can share your food.
+Whether I’m with a big group and we’re sharing a bunch of small plates, or I’m with one other person, I often like to let others take the lead on ordering if I'm feeling comfortable.
 Their top choices may not be the ones I was immediately drawn to, but often I end up loving them the most of everything on the table.
 When you're with someone you trust, you can also communicate more openly about you food limits, so don't be afraid to let them know if something is a hard no.